 PART 4 Extraction method |

 From the perspective of nucleic acid extraction methods, there are currently three common nucleic acid extraction methods.
-The comparative information on their principles, advantages, etc. is as follows: |
+Their principles, advantages, and other comparative information are as follows: |

 |

-PART 5 Sample Type |
+PART 5 Sample type |

-In nucleic acid extraction, different methods are usually required to process samples according to the type of samples in order to obtain nucleic acids with higher purity.
-For example, medical samples such as blood, animal tissues and cultured cells require specific preservation methods, while special medical samples such as serum, plasma and nasopharyngeal swabs require the use of special preservation fluids to inhibit enzyme degradation.
-In addition, plant samples are divided into common and polysaccharide polyphenols, and microbial samples are divided into bacteria and fungi, which need to be broken or lysed before extraction. |
+Nucleic acid extraction typically requires different sample processing methods depending on the sample type to obtain higher-purity nucleic acids.
+For example, medical samples such as blood, animal tissue, and cultured cells require specific preservation methods, while specialized medical samples such as serum, plasma, and nasopharyngeal swabs require specialized preservation solutions to inhibit enzymatic degradation.
+Furthermore, plant samples are categorized as common and polysaccharides and polyphenols, while microbial samples are categorized as bacteria and fungi, requiring cell wall disruption or lysis prior to extraction. |

 |